craftcms/docs/docs/nitro/2.x/containers.md

 # Adding Custom Containers

 Nitro does its best to give you 80 percent of what you need for local development.
 However, some Craft projects have to interact with non-common tools such as MongoDB, Elasticsearch, and etc. Installing and managing these tools can be a cumbersome and often error prone process.
-However, Nitro has built in support to make setting up these tools really simple with the [`container`](commands.md#container) command.
+However, Nitro has built in support to make setting up these tools really simple with the `container` commands.

 ::: tip
 Nitro exposes common tools such as [Minio](services/minio.md) and [Mailhog](services/mailhog.md) as services with the [`enable`](commands.md#enable) command.